simonefrisco/data-engineering-zoomcamp-final-project/README.md

     branch: main
     gitDirectory: kestra_prod # optional, otherwise all files
     namespaceFilesDirectory: prod # optional, otherwise the namespace root directory
-    dryRun: true  # if true, print the output of what files will be added/modified or deleted without overwriting the files yet
+    dryRun: false  # if true, print the output of what files will be added/modified or deleted without overwriting the files yet

 triggers:
   - id: every_day